 Missed our last monograph giveaway?
 Here's your next chance.
-Archinect is giving out two copies of another big-name architect's monograph: Norman Foster In the 21st Century.
-The 328-page book is the longest installment from publisher Arquitectura Viva's monograph series.To be eligible for this...
+Archinect is giving out another big-name architect's monograph: Norman Foster In the 21st Century.
+The 328-page book is the longest installment from publisher Arquitectura Viva's monograph series.To be eligible for this random drawing...

 Renowned British architect Norman Foster has resigned from a proposed expansion to the Pushkin Museum of Fine Arts in Moscow.